Last updated: 9 June 2022

 These country profiles focus on countries' domestic legislation regarding key transfer pricing principles, including the arm's length principle, transfer pricing methods, comparability analysis, intangible property, intra-group services, cost contribution agreements, transfer pricing documentation, administrative approaches to avoiding and resolving disputes, safe harbours and other implementation measures.
 The information contained in these profiles is intended to clearly reflect the current state of countries' legislation and to indicate to what extent their rules follow the OECD Transfer Pricing Guidelines.

-The information was provided by countries themselves in response to a questionnaire so as to achieve the highest degree of accuracy.
+The information was provided by jurisdictions themselves in response to a questionnaire so as to achieve the highest degree of accuracy.
+The OECD will continue to update existing transfer pricing country profiles and to include new jurisdictions as information is submitted to the OECD Secretariat.
 However, if you do find errors or omissions, please e-mail us at firstname.lastname@example.org.